xinyuanyu/react-atwho/README.md

 ## props
 Available props:
 * data: source data for tmp, available type is PropTypes.array.isRequired

+* style: default style for each option item, available type is PropTypes.object

 * activeStyle: active style for selected item, available type is PropTypes.object

+* className: default className for each option item, available type is PropTypes.string

+* activeClassName: extra className for actived option item, available type is PropTypes.string

 * componentItem: tmpl component, available type is PropTypes.any